akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/testkit.md

 ## Accounting for Slow Test Systems

-Sometimes, the timeout defined for a route is finely tuned for our production environment, but our Continuous Integration server fails consistently as it is usually under high load or it's simply not that powerful.
-To account for these situations, timeout durations can be scaled by a given factor.
+The timeouts you consciously defined on your lightning fast development environment might be too tight for your, most probably, high-loaded Continuous Integration server, invariably causing spurious failures.
+To account for such situations, timeout durations can be scaled by a given factor on such environments.
+Check the
-Check the @extref[Akka Docs](akka-docs:scala/testing.html#accounting-for-slow-test-systems) for further information.
+@extref[Akka Docs](akka-docs:scala/testing.html#accounting-for-slow-test-systems) for further information.

 ## Increase Timeout